Number Battle

 The legends behind the numbers.

-Each disguise is a real Yankee whose number is part of the club's history.
+Each disguise is a real ballplayer whose number is part of the game’s history.
 Tap a number to read why that legend wears it — the reason the face and the value belong together.

 1Billy Martin